 In connection with this research, the scientists had to design a computer program that enabled the de novo creation of genetic sequences with recombination potential.
 "We started out thinking that we knew all there was to know about the recombination determinants in these genetic elements that we have been working on for more than 20 years.
 But when we tested our genetic sequences, we realized that some recombined well, others fairly well, and still others not at all," explains Didier Mazel.
 Working with Julia Bernardes from the Laboratory of Computational and Quantitative Biology at the Sorbonne University Association, his team attempted to understand what influenced these variations by applying a machine learning approach to extract information by testing different theories.
 "We discovered new determinants that improve our ability to predict the recombination efficacy of de novo sequences at the sites," concludes the scientist.

-Structure-specific DNA recombination sites: design, validation and machine learning based refinement, Science, July 24th, 2020
+Structure-specific DNA recombination sites: design, validation and machine learning based refinement, Science Advances, July 24th, 2020

 Aleksandra Nivina1,2,3, Maj Svea Grieb1,2, Céline Loot1,2, David Bikard1,2, Jean Cury1,2,3, Laila Shehata1,2, Juliana Bernardes4 and Didier Mazel1,2